Corner Reflector Plasmonic Nanoantennas for Enhanced Single-Photon Emission: Conclusions

 \section{Conclusions}

-The analysis of dipole-NP interactions, combined with CR integration, reveals important insights into the enhancement of radiative properties for silver and gold NPs.
-The fundamental behavior of NP interactions is crucial for understanding the modifications introduced by the incorporation of the CR in the system.
-Initially, isolated dipole-NP calculations without the CR showed trends consistent with previous theoretical and experimental studies, particularly regarding the variation in resonance wavelength, the radiative emission rate enhancement factor, and loss factor with silver and gold particle size and dipole emitter separation.
+The analysis of dipole--NP interactions, combined with CR integration, reveals important insights into the enhancement of radiative properties for silver and gold NPs.
+Knowing the fundamental behavior of NP interactions is crucial for understanding the modifications introduced by the incorporation of the CR in the system.
+Initially, isolated dipole--NP calculations without the CR showed trends consistent with previous theoretical and experimental studies, particularly regarding the variation in resonance wavelength, the radiative emission rate enhancement factor, and loss factor with silver and gold particle size and dipole emitter separation.
 This preliminary study established a set of parameters for the subsequent analysis of the CR.
 The results also suggest that silver NPs are more effective than gold NPs in enhancing radiative emission while maintaining lower loss factors.

-Integrating CRs into silver and gold NA system leads to substantial improvements in directivity.
+Integrating CRs into silver and gold NA systems leads to substantial improvements in directivity.
 The variation in directivity with respect to the normalized distance $S/\lambda_M$ reveals that thicker metal films generally lead to more regular oscillatory patterns in directivity.
-At the first directivity maxima, significant gains in the radiative enhancement factor, $f_R$, are also achieved with minimal increases in the loss factor, $f_L$, leading to high gain figures of merit, $G$.
-At the second directivity maximum, the CR mainly enhances directivity, with the highest values of $D$ corresponding to the global maxima of $G$.
+At the first directivity maxima, significant gains in the radiative enhancement factor, $f_R$, were also achieved with minimal increases in the loss factor, $f_L$, leading to high gain figures of merit, $G$.
+At the second directivity maximum, the CR mainly enhanced directivity, with the highest values of $D$ corresponding to the global maxima of $G$.

-Extending the corner length to $L=3$ $\mu$m demonstrates a saturation effect in the enhancement of directivity for both materials, with similar peak values achieved for gold and silver CRs despite differences in $L/\lambda_M$.
-Meanwhile, the patterns for the variation of $f_R$ and $f_L$ closely resemble those found at $L=1.5$ $\mu$m.
+Extending the corner length to $L=3$ $\upmu$m demonstrated a saturation effect in the enhancement of directivity for both materials, with similar peak values achieved for the gold and silver CRs despite differences in their $L/\lambda_M$ values.
+Meanwhile, the patterns for the variations in $f_R$ and $f_L$ closely resembled those found at $L=1.5$ $\upmu$m.
 These findings highlight the localized nature of CR-induced enhancements near the apex.
-However, silver CRs exhibit larger shifts in the positions of directivity maxima and minima with changes in $W$.
-This results in the maximum gain for silver CR NAs at a metal thickness $W=40$ nm, rather than $W=80$ nm, due to the alignment of the directivity maximum with a higher value of $f_R$.
+However, silver CRs exhibited larger shifts in their positions of the directivity maxima and minima with changes in $W$.
+This resulted in the maximum gain for silver CR NAs at a metal thickness of $W=40$ nm, rather than \mbox{$W=80$ nm}, due to the alignment of the directivity maximum with a higher value of $f_R$.